 Cling film and tin foil aren’t easy to recycle so get creative with how you wrap your sandwiches and bites.
 Use clean tea towels, and they can double up as napkins once you’ve finished.
 Try the Furoshiki Japanese method of wrapping with cloth – here’s a video tutorial on how to do Furoshiki wrapping 😉

-We hope you enjoy the rest of summer.
-After the year we went through, I’m sure you’d agree nothing beats sitting outdoors and breathing in fresh warm air and soaking in the much needed mood-booster vitamin D 🌞
+Enjoy the warmer days of freedom with your loved ones.
+After the year we’ve been through, I’m sure you’d agree nothing beats sitting outdoors and breathing in fresh warm air and soaking in the much needed mood-booster vitamin D 🌞